leo-editor/leo-editor/leo/doc/demo.md

 #Overview

 A **script tree**, a tree of **demo scripts**, controls the demo.
 Demo scripts free the presenter from having to type correctly or remember sequences of desired actions.
+Within the script tree, @ignore and @ignore-tree work as you might expect.

 The **demo-next** command executes the next demo script.
 The plugin ends the presentation just after executing the last demo script.
 The **demo-end** command ends the demo early.